During week 15 of your pregnancy, you will have gained around 5 pounds (lb) and the pregnancy may or may not be showing.

 This MNT Knowledge Center feature is part of a series of articles on pregnancy.
 It provides a summary of each stage of pregnancy, what to expect, and insights into how your baby is developing.

 Take a look at the other articles in the series:

 Symptoms may be calming a little from the first trimester.
 However, there may be some nausea left from the early weeks of pregnancy.

 It is likely, however, that your appetite and energy are returning.
-If you are continuing to have nausea or vomiting, talk with your doctor about treatment options.
+If you are continuing to have nausea or vomiting,

 Week 15 of pregnancy can cause body aches and tingling sensations in the feet and hands.
 You will continue to gain weight and may notice that the skin around the nipples becomes darker.